-Read interesting contemporary witness reports and biographies of confidants and opponents of Luther.
+Read interesting reports and biographies written by Luther's confidantes and adversaries.

 Personalities & Contemporary Witnesses

-Martin Luther was born in Eisleben on 10 November 1483, the son of Hans and Margarethe Luder.
+Martin Luther was born on 10 November 1483 in Eisleben to Hans and Margarete Luder.
 On the day after his birth, he was baptised at the Church of St. Peter and Paul and given the name Martin.
-Shortly thereafter, the family moved to the nearby city of Mansfeld, where Hans Luther had been working in mining and metallurgy.
-As a boy, Martin Luther attended school first in Eisleben, then in Magdeburg and Eisenach as well.
-He went on to the university at Erfurt, initially to study law.
-Something happened however.
-While travelling, young Luther was caught in a thunderstorm which put him put him in such a state of mortal fear that he vowed to become a monk.
-Within two weeks of the incident, he had joined the mendicant order of the Augustinians, entering into their monastery at Erfurt.
-Luther was ordained priest in 1507 and began studying theology at Erfurt the same year.
+When Martin was just one year old, the family moved to Mansfeld just a few kilometres away, where his father worked in mining and metallurgy.
+As a boy, Martin Luther attended school first in Eisleben, then in Magdeburg and Eisenach.
+In 1501, he went on to the university of Erfurt to study law.
+While travelling, the young student was caught in a thunderstorm which put him in such a state of mortal fear that he vowed to become a monk.
+Two weeks later, he joined the mendicant order of the Augustinians, entering into their monastery in Erfurt.
+Luther was ordained as a priest in 1507 and began studying theology in Erfurt the same year.

-After receiving his doctorate in theology, Luther was awarded a professorship as Doctor in Bible at the University of Wittenberg in 1512.
-Two years later, he was appointed to Wittenberg town church as a priest.
-On 31 October 1517, Luther published his famous 95 Theses denouncing the sale of indulgences, a practice which was rampant at the time.
-According to legend, he was supposed to have nailed a document containing his ninety-five theses to the gates of the Wittenberg castle church.
+After receiving his doctorate in theology, Luther was awarded a professorship in Bible studies at the University of Wittenberg in 1512 and was appointed as preacher at the Parish Church two years later.
+On 31 October 1517, Luther published his famous 95 Theses denouncing the sale of indulgences, a practice which was common at the time.
+According to legend, he nailed his 95 Theses to the portal of the Wittenberg Castle Church.
 In response, the Roman Catholic Church initiated proceedings to have him declared a heretic.
-Luther refused to recant his writings however, choosing instead to cast into doubt the doctrine of papal infallibilty during a dispute held at the university in Leipzig.
-Pope Leo X countered in June 1520 by issuing a papal bull warning him that he risked being cast from the Church.
-When the professor from Wittenberg had finished reading the document, he put it to the torch.
-Shortly thereafter, in January 1521, Luther was excommunicated.
+Luther refused to recant his writings however, choosing instead to cast into doubt the doctrine of papal infallibility during a dispute held at the University of Leipzig.
+Pope Leo X countered in June 1520 by issuing a papal bull warning him that he risked being excommunicated; after reading it, the Wittenberg professor set it on fire.
+In January 1521, Luther was excommunicated.

-Luther maintained his position at the Imperial Diet of Worms, refusing to recant his writings even to Emperor Charles V himself.
-In turn, the Habsburg ruler issued the Edict of Worms, declaring Martin Luther under imperial ban.
-To ensure that the reformer survived this ban Frederick the Wise, the Elector of Saxony, had Luther abducted and taken to Wartburg castle for safe keeping.
-There here hid for the next ten months, assuming the alias Junker Jörg and translating the Bible into German.
-In March 1522, Luther returned to Wittenberg.
-Three years later, he married the escaped nun Katharina von Bora, with whom he would go on to have six children.
-On 18 February 1546, Luther died while visiting Eisleben.
-He was 62-years-old at the time.
-Three days later, Martin Luther was interred in the Wittenberg castle church.
+Later that year, Luther upheld his position at the Imperial Diet of Worms, refusing to recant his writings even to Emperor Charles V; this led to the Emperor issuing the Edict of Worms, placing Martin Luther under imperial ban.
+To protect Luther, Frederick the Wise, the Elector of Saxony, had Luther abducted and taken to Wartburg castle where he hid for the next ten months, assuming the alias Junker Jörg and translating the Bible into German.
+In March 1522, Luther returned to Wittenberg and married the former nun Katharina von Bora, with whom he would go on to have six children.
+On 18 February 1546, Luther died at the age of 62 while visiting Eisleben.
+Three days later, Martin Luther was interred in the Wittenberg Castle Church.

-In December 1996, the "Luther Memorials in Eisleben and Wittenberg" were included in the World Heritage by UNESCO.
-A total of six sites in Luther's birthplace Eisleben and Luther's main site Wittenberg were recognized as cultural heritage of humanity:
+In December 1996, the "Luther Memorial Sites in Eisleben and Wittenberg" were included in the World Heritage Sites by UNESCO.
+A total of six sites in the town of Luther's birth Eisleben, and the place where Luther worked for the most part, Wittenberg, were recognized as part of mankind's cultural heritage: